sogeuni/sogeuni.github.io/content/abs/commands/basic-commands.md

 ## ls

 The basic file "list" command.
 It is all too easy to underestimate the power of this humble command.
 For example, using the -R, recursive option, **ls** provides a tree-like listing of a directory structure.
-Other useful options are -S, sort listing by file size, -t, sort by file modification time, -v, sort by (numerical) version numbers embedded in the filenames, [^1] -b, show escape characters, and -i, show file inodes (see [[complex-commands#^IDELETE|Example 16-4]]).
+Other useful options are -S, sort listing by file size, -t, sort by file modification time, -v, sort by (numerical) version numbers embedded in the filenames, [^1] -b, show escape characters, and -i, show file inodes (see [[Example 16-4|Example 16-4]]).

 ```bash
 bash$ ls -l